Of all the e-mails I get sent every day, by far the most common — from men and women alike — are questions about the best way to lose belly fat.

 Studies show that protein does a better job at filling you up than carbohydrate or fat.
 Eat a protein-rich breakfast, for example, and chances are that you won’t eat as much food for lunch.

 The figure below is from a University of Washington study where dieters were told to eat roughly twice as much protein as normal .
 The circles at the top represent daily calorie intake, while the diamonds at the bottom represent body weight.

 As you can see, eating more protein led to a spontaneous reduction in calorie intake that lasted for the length of the study.
 In fact, calorie intake dropped by an average of 441 calories per day.

 Protein also has a “muscle sparing” effect during fat loss.
 If you don’t get enough protein while you’re on a diet, you’ll end up dropping muscle as well as fat.

-Finally, protein has a higher thermic effect than carbohydrate or fat.
-In other words, some of the energy in each gram of protein is “wasted” during the process of digestion and metabolism.
+In other words, some of the energy in each gram of protein is “wasted” while it’s digested and metabolized.

 If you’re just starting out, you can forget about cardio altogether and rely on diet and strength training to create the calorie deficit needed for weight loss.

 Then, when your rate of fat loss starts to slow down (which it will), add some low-intensity steady-state (LISS) cardio to your program, even if it’s just 30 minutes of brisk walking three or four mornings each week.